-In addition, one more Kaspersky Lab’s recent study showed that 73% of users would rather reveal their passwords than go without underwear.
-As a result, an alarming 25% of those users surveyed have had their accounts hijacked in the last year.
+In addition, one more Kaspersky Lab’s hijacked in the last year. showed that 73% of users would rather reveal their passwords than go without underwear.
+As a result, an alarming 25% of those users surveyed have had their accounts

 “A strong password that differs for each account is an important basic element of protecting your digital identity.
 You can think of and apply a single algorithm to create passwords which are not easily cracked but which you can easily remember.
 There are also special programs that make creating and storing passwords easier,” Emm said.

 Only 1 out of 10 Filipino Internet users recognize safe web page

 The same survey also showed a great majority of Filipino internet users are vulnerable to phishing attacks online as only 11% or 1 out of 10 netizens can identify a safe web page.

 Kaspersky Lab tested the ability of respondents to distinguish a fake page against a genuine page by letting them choose one of four offered web pages on which they would freely enter their personal information.